 Unfortunately, not all employers follow the law.
-The Census Bureau estimates that, in 2017, disabled workers over the age of 16 earned an average of $12,000 less than their non-disabled peers.
+The Census Bureau estimates that, in 2019, disabled workers earned 66 cents for every dollar than their non-disabled peers.
 For a group that likely has higher medical costs, this wage gap can be devastating.
 Workplace discrimination doesn’t just come in the form of lower salaries, either: From hiring to working environment to decisions on promotions and firings, employees with disabilities may face both subconscious and purposeful bias from leadership.

 Both the FEHA and ADA identify the groups they protect by defining what constitutes a disability.
 Luckily for California employees, the FEHA builds off and augments federal definitions and therefore applies to a larger group of people.
 California code protects those with: